anquanscan/sec-tools/README.md

 [AboutSecurity](https://github.com/ffffffff0x/AboutSecurity): Everything for pentest. | 用于渗透测试的 payload 和 bypass 字典.
 [api-firewall](https://github.com/wallarm/api-firewall): Fast and light-weight API proxy firewall for request and response validation by OpenAPI specs.
 [pyshing](https://github.com/igor-m-martins/pyshing): [Phishing Tool]
 [MDPin](https://github.com/bastien8060/MDPin): MDPin is a server and a website.
 It contains an UI to fake a Android login screen to steal their pin code.
 It works via a web browser, by going into fullscreen.
+[repo-supervisor](https://github.com/auth0/repo-supervisor): Scan your code for security misconfiguration, search for passwords and secrets. :mag: